-This article is in continuation to our previous post – How to Build a Great Online Fashion Brand – 34 Things that Really Amazing Fashion Retailers Do where we spoke about few branding ideas from online fashion retail industry.
+We earlier in Fashion Content Writing spoke about few branding ideas from online fashion retail industry.
 In this article, we would like to go a step further and talk about things that these amazing fashion retailers do to produce inspiring content and use it as a branding instrument.

 What do you need to create inspiring content?

 Creating inspiring content requires time, money and talent.
 You need important skills such as copywriting, graphic designing, typography, photography, beauty (hair & make-up) etc. But even to use these skills to produce content, you yourself need to be inspired first.
 You have to be the source (creator or curator) of things that can be felt; things that can get you inside the mind of your customers.
 These are things that your customers see and get influenced from every day; such as art, music, food, travel, architecture, decor, beauty, craft, nature etc. If you can be a source of these inspirations, you will have their mind share.
 You will be able to make your own class as a promoter of a lifestyle that’s inspiring to your customers.
 This inspiration can literally come from anywhere – a French film you saw last night, a friend’s photograph on Facebook, punk rock ephemera, an art magazine, vacation with family, ’70s typography, patterns, the shape of the cloud, everything about New York City, minimalism, modernist architecture, fashion of course!
 And the list goes on.
 All you to have to do is be open.